|Anne M. Bremer|

-Member: San Francisco Society of Women Artists; San Francisco Art Association (board of directors); San Francisco Sketch Club, (Pres.
-1905-7).
+Member: San Francisco Society of Women Artists; San Francisco Art Association (board of directors); San Francisco Sketch Club, (President 1905-1907); California Art Club (President).

-Works held: Mills College Art Gallery, Oakland; Oakland Museum; San Jose YWCA (memorial panel); Mt.
-Zion Hospital, San Francisco (mural); Monterey Peninsula Museum of Art; San Francisco Museum
+Works held: Oakland Museum of California and Mills College Art Museum, Oakland; YMCA, San Jose, 1916 (decorative panel); Mount Zion Hospital, San Francisco, 1914 (mural); Monterey Museum of Art; and San Francisco Museum of Art.